GemTalk/Sparkle/Documentation/SparkleInstall.md

 4. execute the installation script:

     `./bootstrapSparkle.sh`

 The result of the "errorcount" at the end of the output should be 0.
 Sparkle is now installed in the GemStone server.

+## GemStone Server Installation (Rowan image)

+The following instructions are for installing sparkle into a Rowan-enabled GemStone server.
+Rowan is a code management system for Smalltalk code within GemStone, and supports the Jadeite client smalltalk environment.
+Rowan is under active development and in the process of integration with the GemStone server.
+The GemStone distribution includes a rowan-based extent with Rowan v2.2 loaded, which can be used with Jadeite v3.1.1pr4.

+### Install GemStone

+1. Install GemStone/S 64 Bit v3.7.
+Note that v3.7 is under active development; versions other than the most recent may not work correctly.
+This is expected to be a full install, in particular including the upgrade directory (which contains the Rowan repository).
+2. Start a v3.7 Stone.

+### Clone Sparkle from GitHub

+1. Create or choose a directory for git clones; this will be referred to as _gitRepositoryDir_.
+2. Clone <https://github.com/GemTalk/Sparkle.git> to _gitRepositoryDir_`/Sparkle`.
+This clones the **main**  branch of the Sparkle repository.
+3. Define $ROWAN_PROJECTS_HOME to _gitRepositoryDir_.

+Note that the rowan extent does not require $ROWAN_PROJECTS_HOME to contain the rowan repository itself; $ROWAN_PROJECTS_HOME will contain Sparkle and application rowan repositories.

+### Install Sparkle into GemStone

+1. Go to a command shell that:
+    * has defined $GEMSTONE to the GemStone/S 64 Bit v3.7 installation directory, and
+    * has $GEMSTONE/bin on the $PATH, and
+    * has defined $ROWAN_PROJECTS_HOME to _gitRepositoryDir_.
+2. Change to the Sparkle GemStone directory:

+    `cd *gitRepositoryDir*/Sparkle/src-gs`

+3. Edit `loginSystemUser.topaz` to have the correct Stone name and password for SystemUser.
+4. execute the installation script:

+    `./installSparkle.sh`

+The result of the "errorcount" at the end of the output should be 0.
+Sparkle is now installed in the GemStone server.